Heather Raffo

-Heather Raffo (born in Michigan, United States) is a Lucille Lortel Award-winning Assyrian American playwright and actress, best known for her leading role in the one-woman play 9 Parts of Desire.
+Heather Raffo (born in Michigan, United States) is a Lucille Lortel Award-winning Iraqi-American playwright and actress, best known for her leading role in the one-woman play 9 Parts of Desire.

 Biography

 Early life

-Her father is Assyrian and a civil engineer and her mother is American, who are both of Christian faith.
-Heather is a Roman Catholic who grew up in Okemos, Michigan.
-Heather holds a BA from the University of Michigan, an MFA from the University of San Diego and she also studied at the Royal Academy of Dramatic Art in London.
-Having been born in the United States, she and her family visited Iraq in 1974 when she was a little girl and again in 1993.
+Her father is Iraqi, born in Mosul but lived in Baghdad.
+He was a civil engineer and her mother is American.
+Heather is Chaldean on her father's side and Roman Catholic on her mother's side.
+She grew up in Okemos, Michigan. but lived in New York City for thirty years.
+Heather holds a BA from the University of Michigan where she studied Literature and Theater, and graduated Magna Cum Laude in Literature.
+A MFA from the University of San Diego and also studied at the Royal Academy of Dramatic Art in London.
+Having been born in the United States, she and her family initially visited Iraq in 1974 when she was four years old, 1993 as a little girl, and again in 2013.
+She also visited Iraqi family in Damascus and Dubai in 2006.
+She had flown in and her family drove since it was not safe to travel into Iraq at the time.

 Raffo credits Ntozake Shange as her most significant artistic influence and has noted her as an inspiration to writing her own work after reading For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf.